 New Zealand Alpine Club Loss of Deposits Cover – available to NZ members while hiking in NZ

-The maximum group size for all our scheduled Trekking hiking tours is one guide with 4-5 clients.
+The maximum group size for all our scheduled trekking trips is one guide with 4-5 clients.
 We write this 1:5.
 Typically our average group size is 3-4 people although all our trips have guaranteed departures for just 2 people.

 Aspiring Guides is based in the small & scenically beautiful town of Wanaka.
 Situated on the shores of Lake Wanaka, on the South Island of New Zealand, Wanaka is the gateway to Mt Aspiring National Park - a World Heritage Area.